mdhridoyislamx/YouTube-Video-Thumbnail/README.md

-# YouTube Video Thumbnail Downloader
+# YouTube Video Thumbnail Downloader PHP Script

 This tool allows you to easily download thumbnails from YouTube videos using their video IDs.